salesforcecli/plugin-env/messages/create.sandbox.md

 # description

-Creates a sandbox org using the values specified in a configuration file or --def-property key=value flags that you specify on the command line.
+Creates a sandbox org using the values specified in a configuration file or --name and --license-type flags.
-The --def-property key=value flags values specified on the command line override values in the configuration file.
-Specify a configuration file or provide key=value pairs while creating a scratch org or a sandbox.

 When creating sandboxes, the --target-org (-o) must be a production org with sandbox licenses.

 # examples

 - $ sf env create sandbox -f config/dev-sandbox-def.json -a MyDevSandbox --target-org prodOrg

-- $ sf env create sandbox -f config/dev-sandbox-def.json -a MyDevSandbox -o prodOrg --def-property sandboxName=mySandBox --def-property licenseType=Enterprise
+- $ sf env create sandbox -f config/dev-sandbox-def.json -a MyDevSandbox -o prodOrg

+- $ sf env create sandbox --name mysandbox --license-type Developer -a MyDevSandbox -o prodOrg

 # flags.setDefault.summary